Kiflice sa sirom (cottage cheese crescent rolls)

 Easy puff pastry pizza tarts

-Crispy, buttery and mouth watering ham and cottage cheese rolls made from an old traditional recipe.
+Crispy, buttery and mouth watering cottage cheese rolls made by an old traditional recipe.

 Servings 10